Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 A. Blazing Fast Replication Speeds (100+ Gbps per server)

-When synchronizing files, Resilio Connect uses a process known as file chunking to split files into several chunks.
+When synchronizing files, Resilio Platform uses a process known as file chunking to split files into several chunks.
 Each chunk can be transferred independently from the others.
 As soon as it receives a file chunk, each device can immediately share that chunk even before it receives the rest of the file.

 Imagine you want to sync a file across five devices.
-Resilio Connect will split that file into five chunks.
+Resilio Platform will split that file into five chunks.
 Device 1 can share the first chunk with Device 2.
 Device 2 can immediately share that first chunk with Device 3 while it waits to receive the other four chunks.
 With every device working together, you can sync your entire environment 3-10x faster than with traditional solutions like Rsync.

 GIF representing P2P vs client server models.

-Unlike Rsync, Resilio Connect can also sync files in real time.
+Unlike Rsync, Resilio Platform can also sync files in real time.
 Resilio utilizes optimized checksum calculations (identification markers assigned to each file that change whenever the file changes) and notification events from the host operating system to immediately detect and transfer file changes.
 Resilio can also perform manual or scheduled syncs.

 B. Sync Files in Any Direction